#1 An interesting case for cheerleading

 The high points of the show are the actual cheerleading scenes, which initially had me scratching my head.
 First impressions don’t treat Anima Yell very well, but once Kohane forms her club I was in for a pleasant surprise.

 The performances work well because they keep in mind that, barring Hizume and Kana, none of these kids have ever done this before.
 Their routines are focused on energy, looking cute, and actual cheering, which makes them more like dances.
 The stunts are there, but they are deliberately basic and kind of adorable.
 I know, I went into this expecting some flashy animation work myself, but the way Anima Yell approaches it is something I didn’t know I wanted until I saw it.
 And man, some of the scenes in the last few episodes are really damn nice.

 Between the cheerleading scenes, Anima Yell is held together by its remarkably strong slice-of-life content.
 The good characters are just the beginning, because the slice-of-life portions are also supported by some snappy visual comedy.

 Anima Yell finds its origin in a 4-koma manga and you do notice this in its approach to jokes.
 They are so fast you can end up missing them if you look away for even a second and they can happen anytime, so this is a show that demands full attention.
 It had me chuckling quite often!

-And to provide variety, the show also has its share of wholesome emotional moments.
+And to provide variety, the show also has its share of wholesome, emotional moments.
 The very reason I even started watching it is because people were advertising it as a show with a fantastic coming out scene.
 And yea!
 That scene is great, I loved it!
 Know what’s even better?
 There’s more of that!
-Anima Yell has some very good heartfelt scenes and those will have me come back to it, even as competing slice-of-life shows fade from memory.
+Anima Yell has some very good heartfelt scenes and those will have me coming back to it, even as competing slice-of-life shows fade from memory.